Do collection accounts age off your credit report after 7 years?

 Original lenders and creditors show payment default on your credit reports for up to 7.5 years from when you stopped paying on the account.

 When you first miss payments to a creditor or lender, you will see lat pays show up in 30 day blocks of time on your credit report.
 If the accounts remain unpaid long enough, those 30 day incremental late pays turn into a charge off reporting on your credit.
 Charge offs normally occur within 180 days of consecutively missed payments (they can happen sooner than 180 days).

 The 7.5 years the negative item stays on your credit report starts from the first missed payment to your lender.

-When your accounts get this far behind, it is standard to have the account placed with outside collection agencies repeatedly.
-Many creditors have practice of selling off debts that remain unpaid long enough, to debt buyers.
+When your accounts get this far behind, it is standard to have the account placed with outside collection agencies, and often repeatedly.
+Many creditors have a practice of selling off debts that remain unpaid long enough, to debt buyers.
 They are legally transferring the rights to the debt to someone else, as laid out in your original contract with them.

 Collection agencies and debt buyers showing up on your credit report.